jackrr/bubble/README.md

 - TODO: Jack -- Welcome message w/ name of bubble on join
 - TODO: Jack -- Broadcast messages on inbound

+### Names
+- TODO: David to add name to find-or-add user ?
+Maybe also db migration